The first big snowstorm of the winter hits the Northeast

 “We really prepare for snow all year long,” Orbanek said.

+The snowstorm now sweeping the Mid-Atlantic and Northeast began as a weaker system over the central U.S. but strengthened as it neared coastal waters, said Ashton Robinson Cook at the NWS’s Weather Prediction Center.

+These kinds of storms are uncommon but not “too far out of the realm of possibility,” he said.
+The next system could also bring winter weather to the Mid-Atlantic through Friday and Saturday.

-Associated Press journalists Nam Y. Huh and Adam Schreck in Chicago, Jamie Stengle in Dallas, Michael Hill in Altamont, New York, Julie Carr Smyth in Columbus, Ohio, and Mark Scolforo in Harrisburg, Pennsylvania, contributed to this report.
+Associated Press journalists Michael Hill in Altamont, New York, Nam Y. Huh and Adam Schreck in Chicago, Julie Carr Smyth in Columbus, Ohio, Jamie Stengle in Dallas, Mark Scolforo in Harrisburg, Pennsylvania, Matt Rourke in Kutztown, Pennsylavania, and Haya Panjwani in Washington contributed to this report.